Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 - Online education, including nutrition and fitness tips

-For more info, read our article 6 Things to Know About the Silver Sneakers Program.
+For more info, read our article: Things to Know About the Silver Sneakers Program.

 Thanks to technology, it’s become easy to save money on the cost of your prescription medications.

-Here at Clark.com, we comparison-shopped 15 of the most popular prescriptions in America across these five apps.
+Here at Clark.com, we comparison-shopped 15 of the most popular prescriptions in America across these five apps in the spring of 2020.
 The results were clear: RxSaver offered the cheapest price or tied for the cheapest price in 10 out of 15 instances.

 The cost of transportation as a percentage of your retirement budget is likely to drop dramatically as you age.
 That’s partly because certain conditions may prevent people in retirement from being able to drive.